From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1934 Durham Museum photo of Omaha’s airport as it continues to expand.

-Not everyone was thrilled with its use as an airfield and in 1927, a lawsuit was filed to prevent it from being used as such.
-The lawsuit failed and Boeing Air began using it for transcontinental air service.
-Initial reviews of the airfield were not good with one flight crew reporting that it was a rough, bumpy field that was covered with high grass and offered no accommodations – not even water.
-The negative publicity raised concerns that Boeing would move its mail air service to Lincoln.
-That prompted the formation of the Legion Airport Corporation which raised money for the necessary improvements.
-As a result, the airport was briefly called American Legion Field and even Omaha Legion Airport before being officially named Omaha Municipal Airport.
+A lawsuit followed in 1927 as not everyone was thrilled with its use as an airfield.
+When it failed, Boeing began using it for transcontinental air service.
+Hummel appears to have been right about the site not being suitable, as initial reviews were not good.
+One flight crew reported that it was a rough, bumpy field that was covered with high grass and offered no accommodations, not even water.
+The city feared that Boeing would move its mail air service due to the negative publicity, leading to the formation of the Legion Airport Corporation which raised money to address concerns.
+At that point, the airport was called American Legion Field and even Omaha Legion Airport for a time before being officially named Omaha Municipal Airport.

 1939 Durham Museum photo of Omaha’s airport as it continues to expand.